 A defense lawyer who regularly defends truck accident cases was telling me recently how many plaintiffs’ lawyers rarely ask the questions that really scare him in deposition or in discovery.
 Car accident lawyers figure, “Hey, it is a truck accident.
 A truck accident is just a big car, right?
 It is really not.
 There are too many nuances to truck accident cases.

-One typical miss: inquiry as to how much the truck weighed.
-Some estimate that 30 percent of tractor trailers and dump trucks are overweight.
+One typical miss: inquiry on how much the truck weighed.
+Some estimate that 30 percent of tractor-trailers and dump trucks are overweight.
 I’m guessing that is high.
-Sometimes, advocates for plaintiffs get a little carried away and the result is hyperbole.
+Sometimes, advocates for plaintiffs get a little carried away, and the result is hyperbole.

-Each tractor trailer is designed to carry a certain amount of weight.
+Each tractor-trailer is designed to carry a certain amount of weight.
 This is called the Gross Vehicle Weight Rating (GVWR).
 You look at various parts of the truck and calculate what the truck can safely carry.
-I don’t fully understand the details but you look at things like the suspension, axles, breaks powertrain, and such and figure out just what it can hold.
-Most eighteen wheel trucks can carry up to 80,000 pounds, which is probably too much as it is.
-These regulators have long bended favor of the trucking companies.
-President Obama, President Bush, Governor O’Malley, Governor Hogan… it does not seem to matter.
+I don’t fully understand the details but you look at things like the suspension, axles, breaks power train, and such and figure out just what it can hold.
+Most eighteen-wheel trucks can carry up to 80,000 pounds, which is probably too much as it is.
+These regulators have long bent in favor of the trucking companies.
+President Trump, President Obama, President Bush, Governor O’Malley, Governor Hogan… it does not seem to matter.

 One tight margin buster that can help you squeeze out a few extra bucks?
 Overloading the trucks so you can carry more cargo.
 Enforcement is down because the states don’t have the resources to police trucks.
 So you have a recipe for disaster.
 (Besides overweight truck accident victims, the other big losers are infrastructure – overweight trucks cause the same damage as 10,000 cars on our roads and bridges – and honest trucking companies who find it harder to compete with companies that push the envelope on cargo.)